nevrome/bleiglas/README.md

 )
 ```

+`bleiglas::tessellate(c14[, c("id", "x", "y", "z")])` would be
-I increased the size of the tessellation box by 150 kilometres to each
+sufficient, but I decided to increased the size of the tessellation box
+by 150 kilometres to each (spatial) direction to cover the area of
+Cameroon.

+The output of voro++ is highly customizable, but structurally complex.
-(spatial) direction. voro++ prints some config info on the command line:
+With `-v` it first of all prints some config info on the command line.

     Container geometry        : [937143:1.90688e+06] [63124.2:1.50658e+06] [1.01e+06:2.99e+06]
     Computational grid size   : 3 by 5 by 6 (estimated from file)